+Course C3

+Type of course Elective

+Name of lecturer Prof. Dr. Philipp Wunderlich philipp.wunderlich@reutlingen-university.de

+Credits (ECTS) 4

-Contact hours per week 2 Learning outcomes of the course Subject-specific competencies Students learn the key tools and frameworks utilized in the successful execution of strategy with focus on management of change and transformation.
+Contact hours per week 2

+Learning outcomes of Subject-specific competencies

+the course Students learn the key tools and frameworks utilized in the successful execution of strategy with focus on management of change and transformation.
 The theoretical aspects of the course are reviewed in practical exercises, design and reviews of change projects and best practices and assignments.
 The course includes case study discussions and the practical application of different approaches either in the classroom or with external partners, such as companies and consulting firms.

-Professional, methodological competencies The students should be able to understand how strategy execution is driven by focusing on the human side of change and utilize appropriate frameworks and tools.
+Professional, methodological competencies

+The students should be able to understand how strategy execution is driven by focusing on the human side of change and utilize

+appropriate frameworks and tools.
 Students should understand the aspects of resistance to change and approaches to communicate all aspects of organizational change and transformations.
 Based on the different exercises and assignments, the students should be able to plan, structure and support the execution of change programmes in multi-cultural environments.
 Students will be able to understand the dynamics of change process as part of strategy execution.
 Conceptual thought in strategy management and management consulting is leveraged and enhanced.
 The students will be prepared to support senior executives in strategy execution and in support of major change programmes.
 Personal competencies Students should be able to interact with change targets, structure and support major strategy execution initiatives and change initiatives.
 Understanding of human elements of change, motivating for change and successful communication techniques are key competencies, which will be improved.
 Social skills, key competencies Students should significantly enhance their change agent capabilities including communication, empathy and understanding of human dynamics.
-Course-specific contributions to AoL competency goals (CG 2 - 6) • CG 2 introduced: Students understand the culture-dependence of change processes (resistance to change, how to manage change in different cultural environments) and can adapt their behaviour accordingly.
-CG 3 introduced: Students learn to consider different stakeholder interests in change management processes. • CG 4 (problem-solving for entrepreneurial scenarios) reinforced: Students learn to manage change management processes by integrating their business and management competencies.
-Content/ indicative syllabus The following topics will be discussed based on the current changes in the health sector:

-1. Basics of strategy execution and success factors 2.
+CG 2 introduced: Students understand the culture-dependence of change processes (resistance to change, how to manage change in different cultural environments) and can adapt their behaviour accordingly.
+CG 3 introduced: Students learn to consider different stakeholder interests in change management processes.
+CG 4 (problem-solving for entrepreneurial scenarios) reinforced: Students learn to manage change management processes by integrating their business and management competencies.
+The following topics will be discussed based on the current changes in the health sector: Basics of strategy execution and success factors 2.
 Management of change as a critical competency 3.
 Theories of change and transformation 4.
 Aspects of resistance and communication 5.
 Planning and driving change programs 6.
-Best practices Teaching and learning methodology Lecture, cases, group work Indicative reading list Dan S. Cohen & John P. Kotter (2005) The Heart of Change Field Guide, HBS Press, 2005
+Best practices Lecture, cases, group work Dan S. Cohen & John P. Kotter (2005) The Heart of Change Field Guide, HBS Press, 2005